hiroshiban/Mcalibrator2/README.md

     [**Mcalibrator2 GitHub repository**](https://github.com/hiroshiban/Mcalibrator2)
     and add the *~/Mcalibrator2* directory to your MATLAB-path.
 If you use a MATLAB after 2011a, you do not need to add subdirectories.
     Mcalibrator2 can handle all the subrouines internally.
-    If you use MATLAB before 2011a, please set MATLAB-path to the Mcalibrator2 including all the subdirectories.
+    If you use MATLAB before 2011a, please add the Mcalibrator2 directory including all the subdirectories into your MATLAB-path.

 3. Please launch Mcalibrator2 from the MATLAB console,